 For much of the previous century Greece was a diglossic linguistic community.
-We had a ‘high’ variety, called katharevusa, which was used in formal contexts (and is still used, to some extent, by the Church, the Army and other conservative enclaves), and a ‘low’ variety (demotic), which was generally used in informal situations, and would not appear in written form.
+This means that we had two varieties of the language used in parallel, one ‘high’ and one ‘low’.
+The ‘high’ variety, called katharevusa, was reserved exclusively in formal contexts, and it is still used, to some extent, by the Church, the Army and other conservative enclaves.
+The ‘low’ variety (demotic) was generally used in informal situations, and it would not normally appear in written form.
 One of the most visible differences between the two varieties was the morphological system (i.e., the endings of nouns and verbs), where the katharevusa resembled Ancient Greek forms.

-The diglossic situation was formally abolished in the 1980s, when the low variety was given official status, and the government implemented a series of linguicidal policies aimed at expunging linguistic varieties that differed from their standard of choice.
-However, when I was born, the katharevusa variety was still the only acceptable form in the civil service, and as a result I was registered as Ἀχιλλεύς, a formal version of the name, which is translitterated as ‘Achilleus’, and pronounced in Modern Greek as /axilefs/.
+The diglossic situation was formally abolished in the 1980s, when the low variety was given official status, and the government implemented a series of policies aimed at imposing a simpler standard.
+However, when I was born, the katharevusa variety was still the only acceptable form in the civil service.
+As a result, I was registered as Ἀχιλλεύς, a formal version of the name, which is translitterated as ‘Achilleus’, and pronounced in Modern Greek as /axilefs/.
 Among family and friends, I was called Αχιλλέας, or Achilleas.

 This mismatch was never a problem in Greece, where the two variants of the name are generally understood to be interchangeable.
 It was not a problem when I was in the UK, either, as the prevailing policy is to use the name by which one is commonly known.
 On the other hand, the powers-that-be in Austria seem to think, not entirely unreasonably, that it could be confusing if I were to go about with two different names, and they therefore only accept the one that is written in my passport.Embed from Getty Images

 To cut a long story short, the University of Graz would only issue me an email account based on my formal name, in all its archaic glory.
 So, if you want to send me an email please make sure there is an -f- in